 Watercolor blocks are good.
 Full sheets (22" x 30") can be cut into quarters.
 A sketch book, (any size),

 Scrap paper for drawing.
 One painting per day?
-How fast are you?
+Or you may take your time.

 Mixing palette; with large mixing areas.
 I use Robert E. Wood Palette.
 Other suggested palettes are